jason-davey/studio/TECHNICAL_SPEC.md

 ### 3.1.
 User Authentication
 - **Mechanism:** Firebase Authentication using Email/Password.
 - **Pages:** `/login` for sign-in, `/register` for new user creation.
+- **Registration Form:** Includes a "Primary Interest" field for users to indicate their intended use (e.g., "Creating and Managing Landing Page Content").
+This selection is currently for informational purposes and not used for role assignment or access control.
 - **Protection:** The main application workflow at `/` is protected.
 Users are redirected to `/login` if not authenticated.
 - **State Management:** `AuthContext` provides `currentUser` and `loading` state.
 - **UI:** `TopBar` displays user email and "Logout" button if logged in, or "Login"/"Register" links if not.